The Best Urban Parks & Green Spaces in Philadelphia

 Plan some time out during your Philadelphia trip to check out all the city’s wonderful green spaces and urban parks.
 William Penn designed 5 public squares including Washington Square which is home to the Tomb of the Unknown Soldier.
 Because there are so many parks within the city boundaries, it’s super easy to escape to one whenever you need a break.
+During my time living in Philly, I took just as much time to explore the parks as I did the wonderful museums!
+It’s nice to escape into nature every now and then.
 From tranquil waterfront scenery, to ice rinks, to bike paths, to hiking, to gardens, and of course historical attractions, there’s a bit of something for everyone.

-Below are a few great parks all located within the city limits.
+My guide features the most beautiful parks you can visit within the city limits.
 Most of these parks are easily accessible whether you will be exploring the foodie scene in Center City or the historical sights of Old City.
-Also, do not forget about the great hiking trails which lie in the massive parks located just minutes from downtown.

 Rittenhouse Square